Buses in London: Long distance coaches

 Long-distance coaches link London with the rest of the United Kingdom and with other cities across the European mainland.
 Many domestic services are run by National Express, with international services mainly provided by Flixbus and Eurolines.
 National Express' predominantly white vehicles are common on the roads of central London, on their way to and from their terminus at Victoria Coach Station.

 In 2006, competition for long-distance traffic was introduced by Megabus, a subsidiary of the large UK bus operating company Stagecoach.
 This company operates cheap services aimed at students and the like, which must be booked in advance on the internet.

-Other coach services link London to medium-distance destinations, and unlike National Express or Megabus provide walk-on fares.
-Good examples of this are the Green Line services to the Home Counties, mainly operated by Arriva, the service to the city of Oxford, where Stagecoach's frequent Oxford Tube service competes with Go-Ahead's similar Oxford Express service, and the many commuter services to medium-distance destinations operated by individual coach companies during peak times.
+Some services link London to medium-distance destinations, which use coach vehicles but are regulated as local buses, as they allow passengers to travel for journeys of less than 15 miles.
+Unlike National Express or Megabus, these services provide walk-on fares.
+Good examples of this are the Green Line services to the Home Counties, mainly operated by Arriva, the service to the city of Oxford, where Stagecoach's frequent Oxford Tube service runs, and the many commuter services to medium-distance destinations operated by individual coach companies during peak times.